DeeMcCart/CI_PP1_ArklowTrails/README.md

 https://www.coillte.ie/site/glenart-wood/<br>
 https://www.sportireland.ie/outdoors/walking/trails/<br>

-A competitive analysis of these offerings can be seen here <#placeholder for link>.
+A competitive analysis of these offerings can be seen here https://deemccart.github.io/CI_PP1_ArklowTrails/assets/readme_images/Strategy-competitive-analysis.pdf
 From this analysis, a set of possible requirements was identified for a new portal.

 In summary, while each of these sites promotes one or more walks, the data is scattered and inconsistent.
 Maps are formatted differently on each site (or, worse still, only available behind a paywall).
 It can be very difficult for a non-local user to interpret or relate to the maps given, as they are topographical rather than street-feature based.
 In some cases, routes are advertised as being within the town, which in fact are some distance away.
 It is difficult, without local knowledge, to evaluate whether a walk is accessible and available to particular groups of users (personas).